 The confusion is now larger than ever.
 It is true that a CO2 blanket blocks infrared back radiation at night.
-Due to its density, CO2 has the tendency to accumulate in the higher troposphere.
+Due to its density, CO2 has the tendency to accumulate in the lower troposphere.
 So, when there is much CO2 present in the lower atmosphere, called the troposphere, it starts to warm up.
 This is an effect that we have called flash heating.
 You can compare flash heating with an infrared heater in your cold bathroom.
 The sudden removal of the CO2 blanket is the same as switching off the infrared heater in your bathroom…

 If we want to lower man-made CO2 levels, we need to do this slowly.
 We need a phase-out plan, otherwise a massive catastrophe will await us.

 The Truth is Simple and Shocking

 Why Our Discovery is Crucial

 This blanket of human made CO2 causes NO long term climate changes.
 It causes short term flash heating.
 This is important to know and understand.
 When we say short term we mean a few years up to a few decades.
 And when we say long term we are talking about many thousands of years.

 So when the anthropogenic (man-made) CO2 blanket accumulates between the troposphere and the stratosphere, what then happens with the temperature of the stratosphere?
 That higher part of the atmosphere – the part that is above the blanket – appears to cool down very rapidly.
 It is so simple.
 And no one seems to know why.
 No, that is not a joke.
 Climate scientists really don’t know.